Approximation Algorithm (3): Set Cover

 Recap $\operatorname{SET COVER}$ can be LP-relaxed to “Minimize the $\sum\limits_{j=1}^{m} w_j x_j$ such that $\sum\limits_{j:e_i \in S_j} x_j \ge 1$, $x_j \ge 0$ then choose $x_j$ to $1$ which $x_j \ge \frac{1}{f}$ and otherwise to 0”.
 Which is $f$-approximation algorithm.
 Which $e_i$ denotes each elements, $S_j$ denotes each subsets, $w_j$ denotes costs of each subsets, $x_j$ is the chocie of each subset.
 With $f$ is the maximum number of existance of elements.

-From the above, we can make $f$-approximation algorithm.
-However it may arbitrary big in comparison.
-Therefore, we prefer the better approximation.
+From the above, we can construct an $f$-approximation algorithm.
+However, $f$ may be arbitrarily large, so we seek a better approximation.

 Here are some different approaches to this $\operatorname{SET COVER}$ with $O(ln(n))$-approximation.